gstdsa/Random_Password/Release rc1.0/README.md

-# A Blank PhoneGap App
+# A Password Generator developed using PhoneGap App

 ## Usage